cybertraining-dsc/fa20-523-350/report/report.md

 - [ ] please use proper markdown
 - [ ] this document does not follow clear guidlines posted for this work
 - [V] citations can not be after a period they must be before
+- [ ] Please remote the bulletins from the refereneces.
+Follow the template when adding references.

 Eugene Wang, [fa20-523-350](https://github.com/cybertraining-dsc/fa20-523-350/), [Edit](https://github.com/cybertraining-dsc/fa20-523-350/blob/master/project/project.md)